Tuesday, November 14, 2017

 20. Long Away

-At this point in the list it's customary to reach the best so-and-so songs in particular groupings and "Long Away" would be the best song Brian May ever sang.
-Not counting the melody's highest note, which he handed off to Roger Taylor to tackle for logical reasons.
-May swapped out his Red Special for a Burns twelve-string here and "Long Away" became the only single put out during the band's lifespan that Freddie Mercury wasn't at all featured on.
+At this point in the list, it is customary to reach the best so-and-so songs in particular groupings.
+"Long Away" would be the best song that Brian May ever sang, not counting the melody's highest note which he handed off to Roger Taylor to tackle for logical reasons.
+May swapped out his Red Special for a Burns twelve-string here, and "Long Away" became the only single put out during the band's lifespan that Freddie Mercury was not at all featured on.

 19. Crazy Little Thing Called Love

-Freddie's blatant and lively little ode to Elvis Presley "Crazy Little Thing Called Love" was one of the most spontaneously constructed pop singles probably of all time.
+Freddie's blatant and lively ode to Elvis Presley was "Crazy Little Thing Called Love", one of the most spontaneously constructed pop singles of all time.
 Allegedly written in 10 minutes in the bath, Freddie's near non-existent guitar playing abilities restricted him to keeping it stupid simple.
 A handful of hours after he brought it in that very day to show everyone, it was properly recorded.
 May once again busted out a different axe, this time a Telecaster for the solo, while Mercury did some of the only rhythm guitar ever laid down in his life.

 18. In the Lap of the Gods...
 Revisited

-Going for the biggest possible amount of noise to maximize on a recording was something Queen endlessly did to torment their mixing engineers and just such a laborious process was taken on Sheer Heart Attack's finale "In the Lap of the Gods...
+Going for the biggest possible amount of noise to maximize on a recording was something that Queen endlessly did to torment their mixing engineers, and just such a laborious process was taken on Sheer Heart Attack's finale "In the Lap of the Gods...
 Revisited".
-Freddie composed the song in an attempt to write something a live audience could sing along to and the majority of it was dedicated to the "Whoa oh la la la" vocal crescendos that nearly explode from the speakers by the last go-round.
-"Revisited" is the perfect caper to the most perfect of Queen albums in my opinion, rightfully achieving one of the most massive of sounds.
+Freddie composed the song in an attempt to write something that a live audience could sing along to, and the majority of it was dedicated to the "Whoa oh la la la" vocal crescendos that nearly explode from the speakers by the last go-round.
+"Revisited" is the perfect caper to the most perfect of Queen albums in my opinion, rightfully achieving a grandiose gusto to go out on.

 17. Ogre Battle

-One would hardly assume that possibly the heaviest and certainly most metal as fuck Queen song wasn't written by their guitar riff guru Brian May, but instead Mr. Mercury.
+One would hardly assume that the heaviest and certainly most metal as fuck Queen song was not written by their guitar riff guru Brian May, but instead Mr. Mercury.
 Freddie wrote this bloody tale of exactly what the song title implies, (ogres marching into war), riffs and all on a guitar that he could barely play.
 Then Brian May and the rest of the band chunked and tightened it up to acceptable standards.
-"Ogre Battle" was one of the very earliest of Queen songs, but was held off the debut album until they could wank around more in the studio on the second one to give it it's proper due.
-This is about as heavy as it gets for 1974, let alone Queen in general.
+"Ogre Battle" was one of the earliest of Queen songs, but was held off of the debut album until they could work on it more in the studio on the second one.
+This is about as heavy as it gets for 1974, let alone for Queen in general.

 16. You and I

 After delivering solid gold with "You're My Best Friend", John Deacon's follow-up was the "Tie Your Mother Down" b-side "You and I".
-The bass player performed acoustic guitar on it as well and the song being piano based, left that part up for the band's best ivory player which naturally was Freddie.
+The bass player performed acoustic guitar on it as well, and being piano based, he left that part up to the band's best ivory player, which was naturally Freddie.
 Though Queen obviously had a stellar batch of hit singles in their career, just like any of my very favorite bands, album cuts such as "You and I" generally find my fancy so much more.
 At least when a bloke like John Deacon was so increasingly crafty at delivering them.

 15. Radio Ga Ga